Baingan ki Borani or Borani Banjan is a vegetarian recipe comprising of fried eggplant in a spicy gravy, topped with yogurt, coriander and onions.

 - 4 - 6 tablespoon oil

 - 1 cup yogurt

-Layer the eggplants in the bottom of the dish, then add the spice mixture on top of the eggplants and make sure that the eggplants are coated properly.
+- Take a large glass dish or serve ware.
+Layer the eggplants in the bottom of the dish, then add the spice mixture on top of the eggplants.
+You can make multiple layers depending on the size of the dish.
+Make sure that the eggplants are coated properly.
 Then add the yogurt mixture on top.
 Garnish with sliced onions and coriander leaves.
 Leave for a few minutes so that the oil in the spice mixture can come on top and also add a bit more color to the dish.
-This can be served both cold as well as on room temperature.
-However, it cannot be warmed because it contains fresh yogurt.

 My family always throw a fuss when eating vegetables.
 But this recipe - they want me to make it all the time.

 Mariam Hussain says

 hey ive tried this recipe of yours and its absolutely delicious...i think it is one of the most refreshing dishes for summer 🙂